Firefighters battle flames at Poland's largest lignite mine

 Firefighters in central Poland say 13 firefighting units are fighting flames that have engulfed a conveyer belt at Poland's largest brown coal mine in Belchatow

-WARSAW, Poland -- Firefighters in central Poland say 13 units are fighting flames that have engulfed a conveyer belt at Poland’s largest brown coal mine in Belchatow.
+WARSAW, Poland -- A fire engulfed a high conveyer belt at Poland’s largest brown coal mine Saturday, prompting authorities to send 13 firefighting teams in to battle the flames.

-The fire broke out at midday Saturday and sent huge clouds of black smoke over the area, which also includes Poland’s largest lignite power plant.
+The fire broke out at midday at Belchatow mine in central Poland.
+Huge clouds of black smoke covered the area, which also includes Poland’s largest lignite power plant.

 A spokesman for the firefighters in Lodz region, Jedrzej Pawlak, said there were no reports of casualties.
-He said the fire was brought under control but not out.
+He said the conveyer belt was 30 meters (98 feet) high, making access to the fire difficult.
+He said it was brought under control but was not out.

-The neighboring power plant, which suffered an automated outage in a separate incident on Monday, was not affected.
+State energy group PGE that runs the mine and the neighboring power plant said on Twitter the fire was caused by the ignition of brown coal that was being conveyed to the Belchatow power plant's Unit 14 reactor.
+The fire did not reach the unit and the power plant was not affected, it said.

+Unit 14 was the only one that remained active at the power plant when 10 other units suffered an automated outage Monday that was caused by malfunction at a nearby power switch.
+Unit 14 is connected to a different switchboard.

+PGE said a special commission was formed to determine the cause of the fire.

-The fire came a day after top European Union court ordered Poland to immediately halt operations at another lignite mine in Turow, on the Czech and German border, that belongs to the same state energy company PGE.
+The fire Saturday came a day after top European Union court ordered Poland to immediately halt operations at another lignite mine in Turow, on the Czech and German border, that also belongs to PGE.
+Officials in the Czech Republic had complained that the mine used up their groundwater and affected their residents.

-Coal makes up 65% of Poland's energy sources, including 17% from lignite.
+Poland's minister for state assets, Jacek Sasin, declared that Poland did not accept the court's ruling and would not take any steps that could undermine Poland's energy security as it phases out black coal.

+A tweet by PGE suggested that Poland was not being treated fairly because the EU was not ordering Berlin or Prague to close 14 lignite mines they operate close to Poland's border.

 ———